parthiv-dev/decentralised-trading-platform/README.md

 - Protection against Reentrancy attacks (DONE)
 - Access control using function modifiers and role-based access where necessary (DONE)
-- IF front-running isa  concern (IS IT?) => a front-running prevention, e.g. through the implementation of commit-reveal schemes or similar mechanisms for sensitive operations (NOT DONE)
+- IF front-running is a  concern (IS IT?) => a front-running prevention, e.g. through the implementation of commit-reveal schemes or similar mechanisms for sensitive operations (NOT DONE)

 As mentioned in section on the [TradingPlatform Contract](#tradingplatform-contract), we protected the trading platform against **reentrancy attacks** by making use of OpenZeppelin's [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard).